samthor/esm-resolve/README.md

 This implements modern Node resolution, i.e., [subpath exports](https://nodejs.org/api/packages.html#packages_subpath_exports) and [conditional exports](https://nodejs.org/api/packages.html#packages_conditional_exports).
 By default, it will rewrite to the "browser", "import" or "default" keys (not "node", as this is for your browser).

-It's permissive, falling back to real paths if exports aren't defined, and will remove imports that point purely to ".d.ts" files (you don't need to create [peer JS](https://whistlr.info/2021/check-js-with-ts/#import-your-types)).
+It fails gracefully in many ways, including  falling back to real paths if exports aren't defined.
+It will also remove imports that point purely to ".d.ts" files (you don't need to create [peer JS](https://whistlr.info/2021/check-js-with-ts/#import-your-types)).

-You can [set these options](./types/external.d.ts) via the second argument.
+You can [set these options](./types/external.d.ts) via the resolver's second argument.